FHIDev/fhi.helseid/Fhi.HelseId.Blazor/README.md

 This default setup will add a token handler to your Refit Interface in addition to letting you add multiple delegates if needed (f.ex. logging).

 Note that HelseidRefitBuilderForBlazor is only availible for server side code, and not WASM.
-We limit the usage to Server Side code to prevent the access tokens from being availible in the front end.
+We limit the usage to Server Side code to prevent the access tokens from being available in the front end.

 ## Usage